hhwangS27/learn_spark/set_up_local_spark/set_up_local_spark.md

 If you run spark on your own computer, there is no need of Hadoop.
 Hadoop is for cluster which offers YARN and HDFS.

+Just download the spark file, extract it and config as below:

 In `.bashrc`

 ```